 People often bargain 10% – 20% off the selling price on the Facebook marketplace, which is why it might seem a little high

 The prices vary massively due to the quality of the stereo on the platform.

 For instance, damaged scratched stereos with missing wires will sell for significantly less than open box stereos, basically brand new equipment.

 You’ll get lots of messages on forums and marketplaces!

 If you are getting many messages asking you to ship the item, you can ignore those messages.
-You asked for local pickup only, and you do not need to be bothered with those who are only trying to waste your time by asking you to ship.
-You could get a better price by sending it in the mail, so bear this in mind.
+By sending it in the mail, you could get a better price, so bear this in mind.